Thanks for downloading!

 A compact, portable case for the GK Mini geiger counter kitMaker/DIY

 Creative Commons Attribution Share Alike

 Commercial use is allowed, you must attribute the creator, you may remix this work and the remixed work should be made available under this license.

 This is a case for the GK-mini geiger counter kit.
 More info on the kit can be found by the link above.
 I am not the seller or designer of the kit, just a user who wanted a compact, portable enclosure.
 Note that I have an older version of the kit (board rev. 1.5).
-This will not work with the current version, which is slightly taller.
+This case will not work with the current kit version, which has slightly taller standoffs.
 The design was done in Fusion360.
 If you want to modify it, that is probably the way to go.

 •Compact, easy to assemble design